chaoss/metrics/2_Growth-Maturity-Decline.md

 # Category: Growth-Maturity-Decline

-Goal: Describe the overall goal of the category here
+Goal: Describe category and the overall goal of the category

 ## Issue Resolution

-Goal: Describe the goal of this sub-category here
+Goal: Describe the goal of the sub-category

 Name | Question
 --- | ---